programadorViva/mundoviva/codigo-fonte/wp-content/plugins/instagram-feed/README.txt

 = Feedback or Support =
 We're dedicated to providing the most customizable, robust and well supported Instagram feed plugin in the world, so if you have an issue or have any feedback on how to improve the plugin then please open a ticket in the [Support forum](http://wordpress.org/support/plugin/instagram-feed 'Instagram Feed Support Forum').

-For a pop-up photo **lightbox**, to display posts by **hashtag**, show photo **captions**, **video** support + more, check out the [Pro version](http://smashballoon.com/instagram-feed/ 'Instagram Feed Pro').
+For a pop-up photo **lightbox**, to display posts by **hashtag**, show photo **captions**, **video** support + more, check out the [Pro version](http://smashballoon.com/instagram-feed/?utm_source=wordpress&utm_campaign=sbi 'Instagram Feed Pro').

 == Installation ==

 1. Install the Instagram Feed plugin either via the WordPress plugin directory, or by uploading the files to your web server (in the `/wp-content/plugins/` directory).
 2. Activate the Instagram Feed plugin through the 'Plugins' menu in WordPress.
-3. Navigate to the 'Instagram Feed' settings page to obtain your Instagram Access Token and Instagram User ID and configure your settings.
+3. Navigate to the 'Instagram Feed' settings page to connect your Instagram account.
 4. Use the shortcode `[instagram-feed]` in your page, post or widget to display your Instagram photos.
 5. You can display multiple Instagram feeds by using shortcode options, for example: `[instagram-feed num=6 cols=3]`

-For simple step-by-step directions on how to set up the Instagram Feed plugin please refer to our [setup guide](http://smashballoon.com/instagram-feed/free/ 'Instagram Feed setup guide').
+For simple step-by-step directions on how to set up the Instagram Feed plugin please refer to our [setup guide](http://smashballoon.com/instagram-feed/free/?utm_source=wordpress&utm_campaign=sbi 'Instagram Feed setup guide').

 = Display your Feed =